microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalKeyCredential.md

                                 08-02-2025 09:57:08     68b45e27-fef8-4f0d-bc7a-76bd949c16d1 08-02-2024 09:57:08 Symmetric Sign
 ```

 This example retrieves the key credentials for specified service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the object ID of a service principal.
 You can use the command `Get-EntraBetaServicePrincipal` to get a service principal object Id.

+- `-ObjectId` parameter specifies the service principal Id.

 ## Parameters